Packed Bed Reactor Experiment (PBRE) - 04.12.17

 ZIN Technologies Incorporated, Cleveland, OH, United States

 National Aeronautics and Space Administration (NASA)

-Our results will provide engineers with rules to design more efficient equipment for heat/mass transfer in space.
+- Results provide engineers with principles to design more efficient equipment for heat/mass transfer in space.
 The impact of this research is scientific, technological and economic.

-Scientifically and technologically, it will allow for more optimally designed equipment for reactors, strippers, scrubbers and other common chemical engineering units to be used in, for example, water recovery, planetary surface processing and oxygen production.
-Availability of this equipment will permit planners to conceive longer duration space missions not possible today.
-On the economic side, optimal designs are lighter and more efficient, thus leading to savings in launch, energy use and maintenance costs.
+- Scientifically and technologically, knowledge gained from PBRE studies allows for more optimally designed equipment for chemical and/or biological reactors to be used in, for example, water recovery, planetary surface processing and oxygen production.
+Availability of this equipment permits planners to conceive longer duration space missions not currently possible.
+On the economic side, optimal designs are lighter and more efficient, thus leading to savings in launch mass, energy use and maintenance costs.

-Balakotaiah , Kamotani Y, Motil BJ.
-Gas-Liquid Two-Phase Flows Through Packed Beds in Microgravity.
+Motil BJ, Balakotaiah V, Kamotani Y. Gas-Liquid Two-Phase Flows Through Packed Beds in Microgravity.
 American Institute of Chemical Engineers Journal.
 2003 Mar; 49(3): 557-565.
 DOI: 10.1002/aic.690490303.

 Revankar ST, Olenik DJ, Jo D, Motil BJ.
 Local Instrumentation for the Investigation of Multi-Phase Parameters in a Packed Bed.
 Proceedings of the Institution of Mechanical Engineers, Part E: Journal of Process Mechanical Engineering.
 2007 November 1; 221(4): 187-199.
 DOI: 10.1243/09544089JPME142.

 Packed Bed Reactor Experiment inside the Materials Science Glovebox work volume.
 (NASA Image)

 Packed Bed Reactor Experiment test section.
 (NASA Image)